 All unusual mortality suspected to be the result of any disease must be reported to NSW DPI.
 This is a requirement under the NSW Biosecurity Act 2015 and is also an Aquaculture Permit Condition under the NSW Fisheries Management Act 1994.

-In the event that a significant oyster disease/mortality is observed:
+In the event that suspected oyster disease events or unusual mortality is observed:

 1. Notify DPI within 24 hours.
 This can be done by contacting any of the following: